rsp/warsawjs-workshop-23-unit-converter/README.md

 ([PR #1](https://github.com/rsp/warsawjs-workshop-22-unit-converter/pull/1))

-This time we will focus on end-to-end tests for this project and we will add a few more features in the process.
+This time we will focus on end-to-end tests for this project using TestCafe (see below for links and resources) and we will add a few more features in the process.

 Getting Started